Balance Disorder Treatment

 With the hallpike maneuver, the patient's head is moved rapidly and the presence of any nystagmus is checked after each movement.

 During the caloric test, each ear is irrigated with air or water above body temperature and then below body temperature.
 This test provokes nystagmus and then examines the responses of each ear to determine if one vestibular mechanism is more sensitive than the other.

-Types of Balance Disorders
+What are the Types of Balance Disorders?

 Identifying the underlying cause and the type of balance disorder are both important for successful treatment.
 Balance disorders are commonly characterized by their symptoms or causes.
 There are several types of common balance disorders.